mirage335/aftermarket_8kX_hinge/README.md

 A vise may be used during screw tightening to ensure correct alignment.
 Screw should be tight enough to prevent rotation of the pillar post - this tightening will also ensure the pillar base does not separate from the underlying bracket when under pressure.

 An M2.5 or M2 screw, length 12mm, 10mm, or 8mm, should be used to join pillar post and pillar base.
 Phillips head is specifically strongly discouraged.
+M2x8mm has been proven workable for the angled hinges.
+M2x10mm has been proven workable for the flat hinges.

 Flexible material - such as NinjaFlex - may be able to maintain desired pressure towards the top of the head - with a wider variety of geometries and pressures.
 This has not been tested.